 - 5. Utilities, MSPs and MDSPs are required to adhere to applicable procedures, performance standards and regulations relative to the provision of metering services.
 Such requirements are contained within this document, 16 NYCRR and utility tariffs. - 6.
 Customers with demands of 50 kW or greater for two (2) consecutive months during the most recent twelve (12) consecutive months may obtain competitively-provided billing meters and associated metering and meter data services. - 7.
 Meter removals for the purpose of intentionally disconnecting electric service for any reason may only be performed by the utility. - 8.
 Customers who elect to procure competitive meter services shall be required to procure both meter services and meter data service competitively.
 Utilities are not required to offer meter data services to customers who competitively procure only meter services and/or partial meter data services, nor are they required to offer metering services to customers who competitively procure only meter data services. - 9.
 Staff will monitor the provision of metering services regardless of the entity providing such services. - 10.
-Notwithstanding any other Commission rules or orders to the contrary, the rights, duties and obligations of the utility concerning meter reading, estimated bills, and backbilling found in 16 NYCRR Part 13 shall not apply customers who utilize a competitive meter provider. - Until the implementation of electronic data interchange (EDI) in New York, the parties are responsible for developing the appropriate protocols for data transfer, consistent with the "Uniform Business Practices For Unbundled Electricity Metering - Volume II" (dated December 5, 2000). - C. Control of Service Endpoints
+Notwithstanding any other Commission rules or orders to the contrary, the rights, duties and obligations of the utility concerning meter reading, estimated bills, and backbilling found in 16 NYCRR Part 13 shall not apply customers who utilize a competitive meter provider. - 11.
+Until the implementation of electronic data interchange (EDI) in New York, the parties are responsible for developing mutually agreeable mechanisms for transmitting data. - C. Control of Service Endpoints